DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 ### Export

 Select one or more objects and click the **Export** button, RizomUV will open with your objects loaded and run a auto UV script (if you selected one).
-If the **Auto UV** box is checked this button will instead create an automatic UV map and instantly apply it in blender.
+If the **Auto UV** box is checked this button will instead create an automatic UV map and instantly apply it in blender, to use this option you must have a script selected.

 **Warning:** Your UV map names must not contain any periods.
 {: .notice .notice-warning}